Skip to content

 Leadership-Lab-Crowd (Ethan Mollick, Wharton, May 2025).

 Three internal roles every AI-adopting org needs.
-Most programs train only the Crowd, hit the 20% ceiling, and stall.
-The fix: train all three in sequence.
+Most programs train only the Crowd, hit the 20% ceiling, stall.
+Fix: train all three in sequence.

-This is also where "secret cyborg" lives.
-People use AI privately but won't share, because nobody signaled it's safe to admit.
+"Secret cyborg" lives here too.
+People use AI privately but won't share, because no one signaled it's safe to admit.

 Role 1 · Leadership